Need to know

 Which type of printer should you buy?

 "The first step is to roughly work out the frequency and kinds of documents you want to print.
-If, for example, you only print the occasional documents for official purposes then a standard monochrome printer will suit your needs.
-But if you have kids in school that regularly need to print assignments, templates for craft projects and the like, then a colour printer with low annual ink costs will be ideal."
+If, for example, you only print the occasional documents for official purposes then a standard monochrome printer will suit your needs."

 "Setting up an approximate usage scenario can help you narrow down to a handful of printers that suit your needs.
 Then you can compare upfront and ongoing ink expenses in our test to find one that delivers good quality prints within your budget."

-It's important to be realistic about the kind of printing you are likely to do most, and what features are essential for you
+It's important to be realistic about the kind of printing you're likely to do most, and what features are essential for you

-"Printers can be quite specialised these days, from cheaper models aimed at only occasional use, to ink-tank (not cartridge) models designed for high output at low cost per page, as well as models designed to print high-quality photos," says Pete.
+"Printers can be quite specialised these days, from cheaper models aimed at only occasional use, to ink-tank (not cartridge) models designed for high output at low cost per page, as well as models designed to print high-quality photos," he says.

 Seven tips to save money on ink and toner